Cultural Heritage and Museum Studies - MA

 We arrange a work placement for you in a museum, heritage or arts centre.

-Over the years our students have volunteered at Northern Ireland War Memorial, National Trust in Northern Ireland, Northern Ireland Museums Council, Ulster Museum, and local museums.
+Over the years our students have volunteered at National Trust in Northern Ireland, Northern Ireland Museums Council, National Museums Northern Ireland, and the local and independent museum sector.

 When volunteering in these institutions it is very likely you will meet one of our graduates now working there.
 There is opportunity to use your volunteering to inform your assignments or as a basis for dissertation research.